leynos/radix-daisyui-playground/docs/react_tailwind_with_bun_1.md

 # React + Tailwind with Bun 1.3.0 — a short, no‑nonsense guide

+> **Note:** The playground now ships via a Vite build that targets GitHub
+> Pages, but this guide remains as a reference for Bun-centric experiments and
+> the optional `server.ts` preview helper.

 This is a pragmatic walkthrough for building and serving a tiny React + Tailwind app using **Bun 1.3.0**.
 It leans on Bun’s built‑in dev server (HMR, React Fast Refresh) and production bundler.

 ---